Confidential Inference via Ternary Model Partitioning: Introduction

-Our research prototype consists of two co-operative systems running respectively on users' local machines and in the public cloud.
-(I) On the user side, we build a \textsf{Neural Network Assessment Framework} to automate the process of evaluating and partitioning their proprietary DL models.
-Service users can leverage this framework to conduct local model partitioning before deploying the models to the cloud.
-(II) On the cloud side, we develop \protoname{}, an enclave-based model serving system to host user-provisioned models and instantiate online image classification services.
-We leverage Intel SGX to enforce isolated execution with memory access control and encryption protection.
-By enclosing the sensitive DL workload partitions into a secure enclave and enforcing authenticated encryption at data entrance, we can effectively prevent adversaries from exploiting Input Reconstruction~\cite{mahendran2015understanding,dosovitskiy2015inverting} or Model Interpretation~\cite{simonyan2013deep,springenberg2014striving,bach2015pixel,selvaraju2017grad} techniques to divulge sensitive information of the original inputs.
-At the same time, we can still delegate non-sensitive workloads to run out of enclave to benefit from hardware-assisted DL acceleration.
+(2) On the cloud side, we have developed \sysname{}, an enclave-based model serving system to host user-supplied models and instantiate online inference services.
+We leverage Intel \ac{SGX} to enable isolated execution with memory encryption protection.
+The sensitive \ac{DL} workload partitions, which are automatically identified and prepared by the \maf{}, would be securely enclosed within the enclave.
+We also enforce authenticated encryption to check the legitimacy of data sources.
+Therefore, we can effectively prevent adversaries from exploiting the \emph{input reconstruction}~\cite{mahendran2015understanding,dosovitskiy2015inverting} and the \emph{model interpretation}~\cite{simonyan2013deep,springenberg2014striving,bach2015pixel,selvaraju2017grad} techniques to divulge sensitive information of the original inputs.
+At the same time, we can still delegate non-sensitive workloads to run out of enclave and benefit from hardware-assisted \ac{ML} acceleration.

-We have conducted partitioning experiments on a spectrum of ImageNet-level DNNs with different network depths and architectural complexity, e.g., from the \textsf{Darknet Reference Model} (17 layers), \textsf{Extraction Model} (28 layers), to the deeper and more complex \textsf{DenseNet Model} (306 layers)\cite{huang2017densely}.
-Our comprehensive security analysis and workload measurement can be used as a guideline for service users to determine their own principle for partitioning DNNs, thus to achieve maximized security and performance guarantees.
+Furthermore, our \tmp{} mechanism exploits the layered structure of \acp{DNN} and partitions inference pipelines vertically into multiple components with no functional dependencies.
+This design aims to leverage the scalability of cloud computing to accommodate higher loads of service requests.
+To deploy \sysname{} in the cloud, these independent functional components, which hold the sensitive and non-sensitive workloads separately, can be delegated to different physical nodes and horizontally scaled out to serve concurrent requests in parallel.
+Thus, the capacity constrained enclaves would no longer become the performance bottlenecks of confidential inference services.

-To summarize, the major contributions are as follows: \begin{enumerate} \item A systematic study on the information disclosures of input data in deep learning image classification pipelines; \item A \textsf{Ternary Model Partitioning} strategy derived from the information disclosure analysis; \item A \textsf{Neural Network Assessment Framework} to automate the local model partitioning process covering different DNN architectures; \item An enclave-based deep learning model serving system to protect the confidentiality and integrity of user input data. \end{enumerate}
+We have conducted comprehensive security and performance evaluation on three representative ImageNet-level \acp{DNN} with different network depths and architectural complexity, \eg{} from the \emph{Darknet Reference Model} (17 layers), \emph{Extraction Model} (28 layers), to the deeper and more complex \emph{DenseNet Model} (306 layers)\cite{huang2017densely}.
+The results demonstrate that our system can help users securely and automatically partition their models and enable confidential inference services in the cloud with low performance overhead.